ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/disable-index.js.markdown

   The preferred node is simply the first node in the [database group topology](../../../../studio/database/settings/manage-database-group).

 * Note: When disabling an index from the [Studio](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions),
-  you can disable it on the local node the browser is opened on, even if it is Not the preferred node.
+  the index will be disabled on the local node the browser is opened on, even if it is Not the preferred node.

 {CODE:nodejs disable_1@ClientApi\Operations\Maintenance\Indexes\disableIndex.js /}
 {PANEL/}